gd32/gd32.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>177 Huntington Ave</p>
+    <p>177 Huntington Ave Room 1025</p>
     <p>Boston, MA 02115</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items